Ajay-Wagh/BSConnector/README.md

 Coonection with Bluetooth Serial Module such as HC-05

-//if you are facing any problem contact on : aw454565@gmail.com
+//for any queries or suggestions drop an email on : aw454565@gmail.com

 Use :

                 BSConnector BT=new BSConnector(); // create object

-                BT.setDeviceByName("DEvice_Name"); //set the name of the device to connect
+                BT.setDeviceByName("DEvice_Name"); //set the name of the device you want to connect to

                 Thread r=new Thread(new Runnable() {